johnbender/writing/portfolio.md

 group: navigation
 ---

 The following is a selection of my best work.
-It includes essays available elsewhere on this site, video recordings of recent presentations and links to more information on projects in which I'm involved.
+It includes essays available elsewhere on this site, video recordings of recent presentations and links to more information on projects that I'm involved in.

 ## Writing